 As an exchange token, BNB provides the following functions:

-- Gives Binance users a 25% discount when it's used to pay exchange trading fees
+- Gives Binance users a 25% discount when it's used to pay spot trading fees on the Binance exchange

 - Unlocks higher trading volume discounts